Ron Francis

-In 2011, Francis was hired as the director of hockey operations for the Hurricanes.
-In 2014, he was promoted to general manager.
-Two years before, Francis had become a minority owner of the team as part of the five-man investor group, Playmakers Management.
-In March 2018, he was demoted from general manager to president of hockey operations, before being fired on April 30, 2018.
+In 2006, Francis was hired by the Carolina Hurricanes as director of player development and rose to director of hockey operations in 2011 and had minority ownership of the team the following year.
+He was promoted to general manager of the team in 2014 to succeed Jim Rutherford.
+In March 2018, it was announced that he would transition from general manager to president of hockey operations, before being fired the following month.
 On July 18, 2019, he was hired as the first general manager of the Seattle Kraken.
+He was promoted to president of hockey operations in 2025 before he announced that he would step down at the conclusion of the season.
+He was hired by the Penguins in 2026.

 In 2017, Francis was named one of the 100 Greatest NHL Players in the first 100 years of the league.